Rheumatoid Arthritis (cont.)

 - Hydroxychloroquine (Plaquenil): This drug was first used against the tropical parasite malaria.
 It inhibits certain cells that are necessary for the immune response that causes rheumatoid arthritis.
 People taking hydroxychloroquine must have eye examinations at least yearly to determine whether the drug is having any adverse effects on the retina.

 - Azathioprine (Imuran): This drug stops the production of cells that are part of the immune response associated with rheumatoid arthritis.
 Unfortunately, it also stops production of some other types of cells and thus can have serious side effects.
 It strongly suppresses the entire immune system and thus leaves the person vulnerable to infections and other problems.
 It is used only in severe cases of rheumatoid arthritis that have not gotten better with other DMARDs.
 People taking azathioprine must have regular blood tests to measure whether

-or not the drug is having any adverse effects on blood cells.
+or not the drug is having any adverse effects on liver and blood cells.
 It is not used for women who are or may become pregnant.